 However, if you need more frequent transactions and more ATM Withdrawals, you can go with –

-- Regular Savings Account: you will get a higher limit of transactions and withdrawals however, it Requires a minimum balance of up to 2,500 to Rs.
+- Regular Savings Account: You will get a higher limit of transactions and withdrawals; however, it requires a minimum balance of up to 2,500 to Rs.
 25,000 in the Account.
-I recommend you go with SBI or HDFC Bank for higher facilities and transaction volumes at good Annual Maintenance charges.
+You can select SBI or HDFC Bank for higher facilities and transaction volumes at good Annual Maintenance charges.

 - Current Account: Fit for businesses and people for higher transaction volumes.